wsmoak/wsmoak.github.io/_posts/2015-10-24-connect-four-elixir-part-2.md

 Recall that Game is a GenServer, and here we're using GenServer.call/2 with the registered name of the Game process, and the message to send.

-The `:ok` in the case statement is arbitrary -- you define what the reply from the handle_call will be.
+The `:ok` in the case statement is arbitrary -- you define what the reply from the `handle_call` function will be.

 The three-element tuple `{:move, player, column}` is also arbitrary, you can structure the message however you want.
-It just needs to match in the `handle_call`:
+It just needs to match in `handle_call`:

 {% highlight elixir %}
   def handle_call({:move, player, column}, _from, state) do